amark720/Amar-kumar/README.md

 # Amar-kumar
-This is a testing Repository created for storing Screenshots.!!!!!
+This is a testing Repository created for storing Screenshots.!!!!
-XYZ...